 Frozen shoulder causes

 One kind of metalloproteinase is called matrix metalloproteinase (MMP), which breaks down collagen in the joint capsule, while another kind—called tissue inhibitor of metalloproteinase (TIMP) blocks MMP’s actions, as the name implies.
 Evidence in a 2013 Indonesian study found that two types of MMP levels were “significantly lower” and TIMP levels were higher among frozen shoulder patients than healthy patients.
 Thus, an imbalance of these enzymes may be a major contributor to a frozen shoulder.
-Many factors may instigate this process, but there has been hardly any strong evidence that indicates a causal relationship.
+Many factors may instigate this process, but there has been almost no strong evidence that indicates a causal relationship.

 Inflammation of the synovial joint of the shoulder is another common symptom, which can contribute to pain if the shoulder is moved actively or passively.
 The thickening and contracture of the anterior shoulder capsule, particularly in the middle of the glenohumeral ligament and coracohumeral ligament, reduces the volume of the shoulder joint, which reduces shoulder movements and mobility.